turbot/steampipe-mod-aws-insights/dashboards/lambda/docs/lambda_function_report_public_access.md

 This report answers the following questions:

-- Which instances are in stopped state?
+- Which functions are publicly accessible?